Buddhist traditions in death and mourning

 As long as the body is present, the person’s spirit can benefit from gifts, words, and songs given to it.
 Sometimes monks come one or more times per day to sing over the body, but relatives can also do the chanting, or even choose to play a recording.

-Traditionally, memorial services are held on the third, seventh, 49th, and 100th day after death.
-However, these dates can be flexible if they don’t work for the family.
 The services can be small and intimate or larger and open to the community.
 They can be held either at home or at a monastery.

 Buddhist funeral services can take place before burial or cremation, or as a memorial service after cremation.
 Cremation is popular because it is thought to free the soul from the body, but it is typically delayed until the seventh day after death, as Buddhists believe that once cremation happens and the body is no longer present, the spirit is cut off from our world entirely.